gagangoku/HeloProtocol/README.md

 # HeloProtocol
-Helo Business app - the easiest way to take your business online
+Helo Business app - the easiest way to take your business online.

+Open an issue for Feature requests 😊